 - 1. Students will dress in a manner that supports the values of the school.
 Attire that promotes a non-Biblical lifestyle is not permitted. - 2.
-Students will dress neatly and modestly so they are not a distraction to others.
-Some examples of clothing that do not meet this criterion include, halter tops, spaghetti straps, and exposed midriffs and/or underclothes. - 3.
-Piercings are limited to ears. - 4.
-Outside attire, such as hats, coats, and sunglasses, should not be worn in class. - 5.
+Students will dress neatly and modestly. - 3.
+Muscle shirts, halter tops, spaghetti straps, and exposed midriffs and/or underclothes are not permitted. - 4.
+Piercings are limited to ears. - 5.
+Outside attire, such as hats, coats, and sunglasses, should not be worn in class. - 6.
 With the exception of gym classes, students may not wear shorts at school during the months of December, January, and February.